 Overlooking a rocky cove, the Little River Inn has been a go-to spot for secluded getaways along Mendocino County coast since 1939.
-About a 3½-hour drive north of San Francisco, the graceful Little River Inn makes for a worthwhile stop even if you’re just passing by.
-You’d have to have a heart of stone not to feel romantic here—the resort’s 225 acres/91 hectares of forests and gardens are braided with hushed paths, and vistas open up to never-ending ocean views.
+About a 3.5-hour drive north of San Francisco, the graceful inn makes for a worthwhile stop even if you’re just passing by.
+You’d have to have a heart of stone not to feel romantic here—the resort’s 225 acres of forests and gardens are braided with hushed paths, and vistas open up to never-ending ocean views.

 But if you’re lucky enough to book a room here, you can choose from seaside accommodations with whirlpool baths and cozy fireplaces.
 Bring binoculars if you reserve an ocean-view room—your private veranda makes a perfect perch for whale watching (and sunsets).
 Indulge at the inn’s on-site spa with a seaweed body scrub.
 Golfers can play at the inn’s challenging course, the only one along the Mendocino Coast.
 For wilder adventures, arrange to go ocean kayaking, or stroll along driftwood-strewn Van Damme State Beach, adjacent to the inn’s property.

 For a more casual dining option, head over to Ole’s Whale Watch Bar, a favorite hangout for locals thanks to its tasty craft cocktails and own incredible views.
-In addition to the bar menu (think crab ravioli, briny oysters and crispy calamari), the full restaurant menu is also available.
+In addition to the bar menu (think fish and chips, fish tacos, and crispy calamari), the full restaurant menu is also available.